All Episodes

 Much sense, the starkest madness.

-Tis the majority in this, as all prevail.
+Tis the majority in this, as all, prevail.

 Assent, and you are sane.

-And there's Rodney Yoder right there.
+And there's Rodney Yoda right there.

 He demurred.